![]() |

 Society for Women's Advancement in Philosophy (S.W.A.P.)

-Florida State University 20.–21.3.2009 — Tallahassee, FL (USA)
+20.–21.3.2009 — Tallahassee, FL (USA)

 The organizers encourage submissions on any branch of philosophy applied to issues of race, sexuality, gender, and related topics or capable of informing discussion within these areas.
 Radical philosophy is welcome.